kennknowles/ocaml-freetds/README.md

 [![Build status](https://travis-ci.org/kennknowles/ocaml-freetds.png)](https://travis-ci.org/kennknowles/ocaml-freetds)

-An O'Caml binding to the `ct-lib` portion of the `freetds` library, for interfacing with Sybase and Microsoft SQL databases.
+An OCaml binding to the `ct-lib` portion of the `freetds` library, for interfacing with Sybase and Microsoft SQL databases.

 Feature Summary